SteveMcGrath/pySecurityCenter/README.md

 * __size__ [integer]<br />
   Number of plugins to query for each request.
 Default is 1000.

+* __offset__ [integer]<br/>
+  Number of plugins to skip at the beginning of the query.
+Useful if you want to get all results but only store chunks in memory.
+Default is 0.

 * __all__ [boolean]<br />
   Determins whether we should loop until we have all of the plugin data.